 • Final Qualifying.
 Top 4 at each of four sites (TBD).

-• Top 5, not otherwise exempt, inside the top 20 in the Race to Dubai at the conclusion of the DP World Tour event TBD in 2026 (TBD).
+• Top 5, not otherwise exempt, inside the top 20 in the Race to Dubai at the conclusion of the BMW International Open (July 5).

 • Winner of the Last-Chance Qualifier (July 13).